RE4CT-SC/388-Client/README.md

   Delete it to run the setup wizard again.
 * Server URL defaults can be changed at the top of **388\_client.py** (`LOCAL_SERVER_URL` & `EXTERNAL_SERVER_URL`).
 * Need a desktop shortcut?
 Right‑click **388\_client.py** → **Send to → Desktop (create shortcut)**.

----

-## 📄 License

-MIT License — see `LICENSE` for details.

----

-Made with ♥ for the 388 community.
-Enjoy!